CBT Therapy East London Canary Wharf

 What is the primary focus of CBT Therapy?

 CBT Therapy, unlike some of the other talking treatments, mainly focuses on the ‘here and now’ problems and difficulties.
 Instead of focusing on the causes of your distress or symptoms in the past, it looks for ways to improve your state of mind right now.
 If we do need to discuss past issues we only will do so in relation to how those events have affected your thinking and behaviour in the present day.
-In CBT we call this Problem Development: see diagram above.

-When does CBT Therapy help?
+What Issues does CBT Therapy Help With?

 How does CBT Therapy work?